 Let’s assume that users already browse through your online store and put some products in their cart.
 But, for some reason, the users click the ‘X’ on their browser tab and leave your page without buying anything.
-To prevent this from happening, you might want to use exit-intent popups.
+To prevent this from happening, you might want to use exit intent popups.

-The Exit Intent Popup appears prior to the moment when the user is about to close the site.
+The exit intent popup appears prior to the moment when the user is about to close the site.
 It’s an affordable lead generation tool that reminds the users that there are some offers that they might consider if they decide to leave the current page.

 The best ways to use exit intent popups for lead generation on your website are:

-- Offer Something Different – Consumers left your e-store for a reason.
+- Offer Something Different – Consumers left your online store for a reason.
 Perhaps they didn’t like what you offered them.
 So, it doesn’t make any sense to show them the same products in your popup.
 You can offer discounts, coupons, a package of more related products or something unique that they didn’t know about before.

-- Build Your Email List – You can use Exit Intent Popups to collect users’ email addresses.
+- Build Your Email List – You can use exit intent popups to collect users’ email addresses.
 By leaving their email, they’re subscribing to receive amazing product offers.
 With this, you’ll get them back to your site and convert them into customers.